UB-Mannheim/zotkat/README.md

  * [`PicaSWB.js`](https://raw.githubusercontent.com/UB-Mannheim/zotkat/master/PicaSWB.js) : This is a export translator with the goal data from Zotero to save in the Pica format as it is used in the SWB union cataloguing and then for example import it in the WinIBW client.
 See also this German article [LIBREAS #29](http://libreas.eu/ausgabe29/05kim/).
  * [`PicaGBV.js`](https://raw.githubusercontent.com/UB-Mannheim/zotkat/master/PicaGBV.js) : This is an export translaot with the goal to save data from Zotero in the Pica format as it is used in the GBV union cataloguing. the translator is adjusted for the use case to catalogue chapters from ebooks.
  * [`Wikidata QuickStatements.js`](https://raw.githubusercontent.com/UB-Mannheim/zotkat/master/Wikidata%20QuickStatements.js) : This is an export translator with the goal to save data from Zotero in the input format of the Quickstatement tools.
+ * [`Zotero JSON.js`](https://raw.githubusercontent.com/UB-Mannheim/zotkat/master/Zotero%20JSON.js) : This export translator is mainly for testing purposes and outputs the entries as serialized JSON objects from Zotero.

 ## How can I report an error or correct it?